MinecraftForge/Documentation/docs/blocks/interaction.md

 ### Usage example
 This method is perfect for adding custom events when a player clicks on a block.

-By default this method does nothing.
+By default, this method does nothing.
 `NoteBlock` overrides this method so when left-clicked, it plays a sound. `RedstoneOreBlock` on left-click emits a faint light and spawns particles around itself.

 `onBlockHarvested`